WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/csharp-vs-javascript/index.md

 ## Also Also JSON

-JavaScript objects are a lot like maps.
+JavaScript objects are a lot like `Dictionary`s.
 In our previous example, we were really iterating over the properties of a JavaScript object.
 Try this:

 ```JavaScript
 function VirtualPet() {}; // constructor